opencv-java/opencv-java-tutorials/docs/source/04 - OpenCV Basics.rst

 Let's open our fxml file with Scene Builder and add to the **RIGHT** field of our BP a vertical box ``VBox``.
 A VBox lays out its children in a single vertical column.
 If the VBox has a border and/or padding set, then the contents will be layed out within those insets.
 Also it will resize children (if resizable) to their preferred heights and uses its ``fillWidth`` property to determine whether to resize their widths to fill its own width or keep their widths to their preferred (fillWidth defaults to true).
 A ``HBox`` works just like a VBox but it lays out its children horizontally instead of vertically.

-Now we can put inside the VBox a new checkbox, change its text to "Show in gray scale" and set a id (e.g. "grayscale").
+Now we can put inside the VBox a new checkbox, change its text to "Show in gray scale" and set an id (e.g. "grayscale").

 .. code-block:: xml